substation-beta/ssb_book/src/4_specification.md

 `[animate=kStart,kEnd,t^0.5,[color=FF00FF]]`

-Color to which color the karaoke will interpolate within the timespam of the duration.
+Color to which the karaoke will interpolate within the given duration of the karaoke timing.
 For color syntax see the color tag.

 # 6. Examples
 ## Minimal